Joseph D. Early

 Joseph Daniel Early (January 31, 1933 – November 9, 2012) was an American politician.
 He represented the third district of Massachusetts in the U.S. House of Representatives from 1975 to 1993.

+Early life

-Early was born in Worcester, Massachusetts on January 31, 1933.
-He attended parochial schools in Worcester, and received a B.S. degree from College of the Holy Cross, graduating in 1955.
+Early was born in Worcester, Massachusetts, on January 31, 1933.
+He attended St. John's High School, and received a B.S. degree from College of the Holy Cross, graduating in 1955.
 He served in United States Navy, 1955–1957.
-He then taught high school in Shrewsbury and Spencer.
+Following his time in the Navy he was employed as a high school teacher and basketball coach in Shrewsbury and Spencer.

+Political career

 Early served six terms in the Massachusetts House of Representatives from 1963 to 1974.
 He was a delegate to Massachusetts State Democratic conventions from 1964 to 1970, and was elected as a Democrat to the 94th and to the eight succeeding Congresses (January 3, 1975 – January 3, 1993).
-He lost re-election in 1992 to Republican Peter I. Blute, in part due to the House banking scandal.
+He lost re-election in 1992 to Republican Peter I. Blute, in the aftermath of his implication in the House banking scandal and a nepotism scandal involving his brother George's employment in the Congressional Folding Room.
+During his time in congress Early was regarded as one of the most "obscure" house representatives, neglecting to hold a press conference until 1990 and never hiring a press secretary.
 He died on November 9, 2012.
-His son, Joseph Early, Jr. today serves as the Worcester County District Attorney.
+His son, Joseph Early, Jr., today serves as the Worcester County District Attorney.